-- exclude any matters that on their face will clearly not merit inquiry (e.g. because they are frivolous, vexatious, or the responsibility of another oversight agency) - if there is no obvious and immediate exclusion, the Commissioner will then proceed to consider in further detail whether the matter at hand falls within the scope of the inquiry power and whether the facts of the matter merit inquiry - if the matter involves a referral from another oversight body (including Independent Commission Against Corruption (ICAC)) or a PID under the PID Act, the Commissioner will consider the implications for the inquiry.
+- exclude any matters that on their face will clearly not merit inquiry (e.g. because they are frivolous, vexatious, not in good faith, the subject-matter of the compliant is trivial, is the responsibility of another oversight agency, or where the employer is better placed to resolve the matter) - if there is no obvious and immediate exclusion, the Commissioner will then proceed to consider in further detail whether the matter falls within the scope of the inquiry power and whether the facts of the matter merit inquiry

+• if the matter involves a referral from another oversight body (including Independent Commission Against Corruption (ICAC)) or a PID under the PID Act, the Commissioner will consider the implications for the inquiry.

-2.3.1 Where the Commissioner has a conflict of interest
+3.3.1 Where the Commissioner has a conflict of interest

-Circumstances may arise in which the initial information received about a matter indicates that the Commissioner may have, or be perceived as having, a conflict of interest in conducting an inquiry into the matter.
-Where there is actual or perceived conflict of interest, the Commissioner should refer the matter to the DPC Secretary for possible inquiry by the Secretary under section 83 or should delegate to a suitably senior person the Commissioner's power of inquiry in relation to that matter in accordance with section 17(2) of the GSE Act.
+Circumstances may arise in which the initial information received about a matter indicates that a reasonable person might perceive that the Commissioner may have a conflict of interest in conducting an inquiry into the matter.
+Where there is reasonably perceived conflict of interest, the conflict should be disclosed and appropriately managed.
+Appropriate management may include the Commissioner declining to conduct an inquiry and referring the matter to the PD Secretary for possible inquiry by the Secretary under section 83, or alternatively delegating to a suitably qualified person with no conflict of interest the Commissioner's power of inquiry in relation to that matter in accordance with section 17(2) of the GSE Act.

-Where the potential impact of the conflict is minimal or unclear, the Commissioner may choose to seek legal advice on how it might be appropriately addressed or discuss this with the Ombudsman's Office.
+Where the potential impact of the conflict is minimal or unclear, the Commissioner may choose to seek legal or professional advice on how the conflict might be appropriately addressed or discuss this with the Ombudsman's Office.

-Where the matter has been referred or delegated, the DPC Secretary or other person to whom the power has been delegated should then proceed to assess whether the matter merits inquiry under section 83, and should an inquiry proceed, manage the conduct of that inquiry.
+Where the matter has been delegated, the person to whom the power has been delegated should then proceed to assess whether the matter merits inquiry under section 83, and should an inquiry proceed, manage the conduct of that inquiry.
 The Commissioner should be informed of the outcome, but should not be involved in any decision-making in relation to the conduct of the inquiry.

-Similarly, if later in the preliminary assessment process or during an inquiry by the Commissioner, information comes to light that indicates the Commissioner has or could reasonably be perceived as having a conflict of interest, the Commissioner should disclose the possible conflict or withdraw from the process as outlined above.
+If later in the preliminary assessment process or during an inquiry by the Commissioner, information comes to light that indicates the Commissioner could reasonably be perceived as having a conflict of interest, the Commissioner should disclose and appropriately manage the conflict or withdraw from the process as outlined above.

-2.3.2 Seeking further information
+3.3.2 Seeking further information

 The Commissioner may seek further information informally about a matter to assist in this preliminary assessment.
-This may involve discussing the matter further with any person or agency that made the allegation or provided the information concerned.
+This may involve discussing the matter further with the person or agency that made the allegation or provided the information concerned.